Generic Name: fentanyl transdermal (skin patch)

-What is fentanyl transdermal (skin patch) (Duragesic)?
+What is fentanyl transdermal (skin patch)?

 Fentanyl transdermal may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.

-Remove the skin patch and call your doctor at once if you have any of these serious side effects:
+Remove the skin patch and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.